-where $a=a_1+a_2$ and the last inequality guarantee the independence between different components when we take summation over $i\in\cG_g$.
-It is easy to check that the expectation for each term can be bounded as
+where $a=a_1+a_2$ and the last inequality guarantee independence between different components when we take summation over $i\in\cG_g$.
+It is straightforward to verify that the expectation for each term can be bounded as